darafferty/losito/docs/source/parset.rst

         Filename of the sky model file.
 The sky model can be a text file in makesourcedb format or a FITS image.
 If it is a FITS image, a regions file must also be supplied.

     regions
         Filename of a ds9 region file that defines the directions (facets) used during prediction (optional).
-This file is used only when the input sky model is a FITS image.
+This file is used only when the input sky model is a FITS image and must follow the conventions described at https://wsclean.readthedocs.io/en/latest/ds9_facet_file.html.

     ncpu
         Integer, optional.
 How many cores to use.
 The default value of -1 will use all available cores.